 Take time to assess the type of client you are most interested in treating.
 Do you want to work with athletes or pregnant women?
 Injury patients or seniors?
 Are you most interested in giving leisure massages at a resort?
 Does working on a cruise ship sound exciting?
-This will have an impact on the types of jobs you look for as a massage therapist.
+This will have an impact on the types of jobs you look for.

 Practice, practice, practice

 When you’re just starting out, grab your friends and family members and practice your technique on them (they won’t mind!).
 If you can, find volunteers with different needs and ailments.
 Get feedback so you start to understand what works and what doesn’t so you’ll better know what to do with actual clients.
 Find your style and develop it.

 Be professional at all times

 A massage therapist should always maintain a high level of professionalism.
 Make sure you are prepared for every session with the correct accessories and a plan of action to meet a specific client’s needs, A high standard of hygiene is essential for physical contact with others.
 Always maintain appropriate boundaries with each client.
 Finally, always make your client feel comfortable and well cared for.

 Massage therapy is a physically demanding job and weariness can set in late in the day.
 It is essential to know your limits so you always have the stamina to perform at your best for every client, whether that’s the first one or the last one of the day.
 Take care of yourself and maintain good health and wellness.

 A crucial part of being a successful massage therapist is having a passion for the job.
 Genuinely care about your clients and about helping them reach their goals, whether that’s overcoming an injury or dealing with cancer.
 Strive to always make a positive impact on your clients.